Through our funding we want more people participating in their local communities.

 - Involve people in breeding programmes for conservation of rare, endangered or threatened native species (which have the approval of, and a Management Plan endorsed by, the Department of Conservation).

-- Enable community-led projects undertaking actions directly benefitting the natural environment and are focused on identified environmental priorities (in Department of Conservation, regional or local authority or action plans).
+- Enable community-led projects undertaking actions directly benefiting the natural environment and are focused on identified environmental priorities (in Department of Conservation, regional or local authority or action plans).

 - Promote, support and enable volunteering in local communities.